Iron Deficiency Anemia (IDA)

 Therefore, the main cause of IDA can vary depending on individual circumstances.

-While iron deficiency anemia can present with a variety of symptoms, here are 4 common ones:
+While iron deficiency anemia (IDA) can present with a variety of symptoms, here are 4 common iron defiency symptoms:

-2. Pale skin: Due to the lack of hemoglobin, which gives red blood cells their color and carries oxygen, the skin can appear pale or lackluster.
+2. Pale skin: Due to the lack of hemoglobin, which gives red blood cells their color and carries oxygen, the skin can appear pale or lackluster in iron deficiency.
 This may be most noticeable in the face, lips, and under the nails.

 3. Shortness of breath: With fewer red blood cells transporting oxygen, the body has to work harder to deliver oxygen to the body’s tissues.
-This can lead to shortness of breath, especially during physical activity.
+This can lead to shortness of breath, especially during physical activity as a common iron deficiency symptom.

-4. Dizziness or lightheadedness: As the body struggles to supply sufficient oxygen to the brain, a person may experience dizziness or lightheadedness, particularly when standing up quickly or changing positions.
+4. Dizziness or lightheadedness: As the body struggles to supply sufficient oxygen to the brain, a person may experience dizziness or lightheadedness, particularly when standing up quickly or changing positions in iron deficiency amemia (IDA).

-It’s important to note that these are just a few common symptoms, and iron deficiency anemia can manifest in other ways as well, such as:
+It’s important to note that these are just a few common symptoms, and iron deficiency symptoms include:

 • Headache